-Surface data collected at urban, rural and remote sites in China, Japan and Korea was used in this study from SNU/EANET (Seoul National University / Acid Deposition Monitoring Network in East Asia) and Peking University (PKU) stations.
+Surface data collected at urban, rural and remote sites in China, Japan and South Korea were used in this study from SNU/EANET (Seoul National University/Acid Deposition Monitoring Network in east Asia) and Peking University (PKU) stations.
 Site locations are shown in Fig. 1 and station coordinates are given in Table 2.
-For example, during the CAREBEIJING 2008 campaign, SLP concentrations were measured at the air quality observatory of PKU in Beijing which can be considered as a typical urban environment.
-Instrumentation deployed at the observatory measured ozone, NO_x (defined as the sum of NO and NO2), and CO (Chou et al., 2011), as well as particulate matter (PM: PM 2.5 and PM 10), organic carbon (OC) and BC (Huang et al., 2010).
-The Gosan observatory (Kim et al., 2005) is a long-term observatory located on the Jeju island, South Korea, measuring OC, BC, aerosol number size distributions (Flowers et al., 2010), and NO_x, sulphur dioxide (SO2), CO and ozone concentrations.
-It is not influenced by local pollutant emissions and samples air masses transported downwind of continental Asia (e.g., Kim et al. (2005)).
-Models were also compared to vertical aerosol backscatter signals measured by the Japanese National Institute for Environmental Studies (NIES) ground-based lidar network (Shimizu et al., 2004; Sugimoto et al., 2008) covering Japan with 10 lidars calibrated using a similar procedure.
-Backscatter data are available on-line on a hourly basis, allowing a robust validation of the models.
+For example, during the CAREBEIJING 2008 campaign, SLP concentrations were measured at the air quality observatory of PKU in Beijing, which can be considered a typical urban environment.
+Instrumentation deployed at the observatory measured ozone, NO_x (defined as the sum of NO and NO_2) and CO (Chou et al., 2011), as well as particulate matter (PM: PM{2.5} and PM10), organic carbon (OC) and BC (Huang et al., 2010).
+The Gosan observatory (Kim et al., 2005) is a longterm observatory located on the Jeju Island, South Korea, measuring OC, BC, aerosol number size distributions (Flowers et al., 2010) and NO_x , sulphur dioxide (SO2), CO and ozone concentrations.
+It is not influenced by local pollutant emissions and samples air masses transported downwind of continental Asia (e.g. Kim et al. (2005)).
+Models were also compared to vertical aerosol backscatter signals measured by the Japanese National Institute for Environmental Studies (NIES) ground-based lidar network (Shimizu et al., 2004; Sugimoto et al., 2008) covering Japan with 10 lidars cali-